Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Conclusions

 \section{Conclusions}

 We propose the concept of hierarchical intention tracking to take into account the continuously changing human intention and its hierarchical structure in the context of human-robot collaboration.
 We introduce a Hierarchical Intention Tracking (HIT) based human-robot collaboration system which effectively integrates the coexistence and cooperation modules.
 We demonstrate seamless interaction, robust failure recovery and enhanced ergonomics of the HIT system against baselines through real-world experiments on a collaborative assembly task.
 In future work, we will develop speed and separation monitoring to improve the efficiency of the coexistence module.
-We will investigate learning-based prediction models for both high-level and low-level intention tracking.
+We attempt to generalize our framework from rule-based intentions to latent human states learned from variational inference or MCMC, and compare performance with these learning-based methods~\cite{losey2022learning, zolotas2022disentangled}.
 We plan to perform extensive human subject experiments.
 We would like to explore a time-varying intention transition setting, such as how to incorporate the prior knowledge of the assembly task sequence by learning from task recordings.